 Dr. Ayman El-Mohandes, Dean of the City University of New York Graduate School of Public Health and Health Policy (CUNY SPH), is a pediatrician and public health academic with a deep commitment to public service.
 He is an established researcher in the field of infant mortality reduction in minority populations.
 Dr. El-Mohandes’ funded research focuses on population-based interventions in underserved communities both locally and globally.
 His publication record includes innovative approaches towards improving perinatal and neonatal outcomes in high-risk populations.

-Dr. El-Mohandes has been actively engaged in the response to COVID-19 here in New York City and globally.
-Beginning in March when the pandemic first struck, his CUNY SPH team has been monitoring the experiences and perspectives of NYC residents through an ongoing tracking survey.
-He is also collaborating with an international consortium to assess and respond to COVID-19 vaccine hesitancy worldwide.
+Dr. El-Mohandes has been actively engaged in the response to Covid-19 here in New York City and around the world.
+Since the pandemic first struck in March 2020, his CUNY SPH team has been monitoring the experiences and perspectives of NYC residents through an ongoing tracking survey.
+He is also collaborating with an international consortium to assess and respond to Covid-19 vaccine hesitancy worldwide.
 His work in this domain has appeared in Nature Medicine, The Lancet, and the American Journal of Public Health.

-Dr. El-Mohandes is the Chair-elect of the Association of Schools and Programs in Public Health Board of Directors, with a term commencing March 2021.
+As of March 2021, Dr. El-Mohandes is the Chair-elect of the Association of Schools and Programs in Public Health Board of Directors (ASPPH).
 He is a member of the Board of Directors of Public Health Solutions and was recently appointed by Commissioner Dave A. Chokshi to serve on the New York City Department of Health and Mental Hygiene’s Advisory Council.
 He is an elected member of the American Pediatric Society and a fellow of the American Academy of Pediatrics.

 CUNY SPH has undergone dramatic transformation since Dr. El-Mohandes became Dean in 2013.
 Under his leadership it became an independent school within the CUNY system and received full re-accreditation in 2016.
 Six new institutes and centers have been launched—with an accompanying surge in research activity and funding—and an active working partnership with the NYC Department of Health and Mental Hygiene has been formed.
 The CUNY SPH instructional portfolio has expanded similarly, with a range of new certificate programs and master’s and doctoral degrees, many of which are available fully online.